LokeshVishal07/DeleteArticles/README.md

 **On Streamlit Community Cloud:** push `app.py` + `requirements.txt` to a GitHub repo (same folder), then deploy from share.streamlit.io.

+## Performance fix (if you deployed an earlier version)

+If your app was silently crashing (health check "connection reset by peer", no clear error) after uploading several large real files — this was a real issue, now fixed.
+Two problems, both in the file reader:

+1. **Memory**: every file was cached at full width/height, even when only 1-2 columns were ever used (e.g. EAN + Product ID out of a 16-column, 120k-row Lazada export; 1 column out of 111 in a PH ZeCom tracker).
+With up to 4 marketplace files + Content + ZeCom + 4 inventory snapshots all cached at once, this added up well past Streamlit Cloud's free-tier memory ceiling.
+   Fixed: files are now scanned cheaply for their structure first, then only the specific columns actually needed are loaded and cached.
+2. **Speed**: pandas' `usecols` parameter is *slower* with the `openpyxl` engine at scale (confirmed: 37s → hung well past 60s on a 123k-row file), while `calamine` reads the same file in ~6s and its `usecols` behaves correctly.
+Engine order was switched to try `calamine` first for actual data reads (falling back to `openpyxl`/`xlrd` if unavailable) — this also happens to be the engine that correctly reads real Shopee exports, which `openpyxl` rejects due to an unrelated strict-validation bug.

 ## Notes

 - Rows are never silently dropped: unmapped EANs, EANs whose Color No isn't in